MicrosoftDocs/learn/learn-pr/azure/create-composable-bicep-files-using-modules/includes/4-exercise-create-use-module.md

    :::code language="bicep" source="code/4-template.bicep" range="15" :::

    As you type, notice that the Bicep extension for Visual Studio Code helps you to scaffold the module declaration.
 When you type the path to your module and type the `=` character, it displays a popup with several options will appear.

-Select the **Required properties** item:
+1. Select the **Required properties** item from the popup menu:

    :::image type="content" source="../media/4-module-scaffold.png" alt-text="Screenshot of Visual Studio Code showing the option to scaffold a module with its required properties.":::